Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.2.md

 - We updated the configurations so that the API successfully retrieves the accounts whose secondary ownership type is "Direct" and "Fiduciary"

-- We improved the API configuration to retrieve the response message within 30 seconds.
-Previously, there was a latency in response while using internet banking

 <span style="font-size: 22px; ">Get Memo Tickler-Acct, Get Memo Tickler-Party</span> *API Explorer > Transactions > Memo Tickler Service*